-All of our curriculum projects begin by asking participants questions and engaging in discussion.
+What We Know, Don't Know, and Want to Know About Semi-aquatic Turtles discussion.
 We ask participants to share their experiences with and knowledge about turtles.
 We encourage participants to think broadly.
 For example, we ask them to describe actual experiences with wild turtles, seeing turtles on television or at an aquarium, reading stories about turtles, having turtles as pets, or even stories about people who eat turtles.
 This conversation should reveal what they know and do not know about turtles, their interests in turtles and their misconceptions about turtles.
 We suggest that instructors value all responses and not be critical or judgmental about any of the stories shared.
 This conversation provides instructors with a place to start the semi-aquatic turtles curriculum.